↑

 How to Make White Rice And Eggs

-This recipe comes together in just a few minutes.
-It’s so easy I can hardly even call it a recipe!
+This recipe comes together in just a few minutes and is so easy that I can hardly even call it a recipe!

-1. I like to make the sauce first.
-In a small bowl, mix the soy sauce and sesame oil.
+1. In a small bowl, mix the soy sauce and sesame oil.
+Set aside.

 3. When the rice is hot, stir in the salted butter and set aside.

-5. When the eggs are cooked to your liking, carefully place them on top of the rice.
+5. When the eggs are cooked to your liking, place them on top of the rice.

-6. Drizzle them with the sauce, and sprinkle on the scallions, sesame seeds, and Aleppo pepper flakes.
+6. Drizzle with the sauce, and sprinkle on the scallions, sesame seeds, and Aleppo pepper flakes.

 Pro tip: To ensure the white part of the egg is cooked, my little trick is to add a tablespoon of water to the pan and cover it.
 The water creates steam, which helps the whites cook quickly, leaving the yolk runny.
 If you prefer crispy edges around your eggs, omit the water and cook them uncovered over medium-high heat until the edges are crisp and the whites are set.